kodey-ai/kodey-toast-pos-sample/README.md

 ```
     platform: github | bitbucket | azure | gitlab (choose one of yours)

+    project to work on: kodey-toast-sample (ONLY IF AZURE)

     repository to work on: kodey-toast-sample

     branch name to create: feature/kodey-toast-sample-v1